zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ```

 {{% alert color="info" %}}
-This requirement only applies to attributes in the main `SELECT` query. `SELECT` clauses inside subquries are not affected, as are columns that are used for comparisons like in a `WHERE` clause.
+This requirement only applies to attributes in the main `SELECT` query. `SELECT` clauses inside subqueries are not affected, as are columns that are used for comparisons like in a `WHERE` clause.
 {{% /alert %}}

 ### Duplicate Columns in ‘SELECT’